 When do I apply?

-You need to advise the Research Degrees Office (RDO) of your expected date is for submitting the bound copy of your thesis.
-The RDO can then confirm your expected award date.
+You need to advise the Research Degrees Office (RDO) of your expected date for submitting the bound copy of your thesis.
+After your viva has taken place, the RDO can then confirm your expected award date.
 You can apply for the DES anytime within the 60 days immediately before your award date.

 Then you will need a CAS from the Academic Registry.
 This cannot be assigned until you are within 60 days of the expected award date of your course, which is the date the PhD is expected to be formally confirmed, by the university, as completed to the standard required for the award of a PhD.
 This date might be different from the one that was stated in your original CAS, as the completion date for a PhD is often difficult to determine far in advance.
 The CAS cannot be assigned after the university has confirmed that your doctorate has been awarded.

 With your CAS, you must apply for the DES before your current Tier 4 immigration permission expires.
 You cannot make an Entry Clearance application (outside of the UK) for Tier 4 Doctorate Extension Scheme.

 If your current Tier 4 permission finishes too early for you to make a DES application, you will need to make a regular Tier 4 application first, then make a DES application later when you are within 60 days of your expected award date.
 There is some helpful guidance about potential problem situations in the UKCISA web pages 'Working after your studies' in the doctorate extension section under 'When you can apply.'
 If you are unsure, email a Welfare Adviser in the Advice and Counselling Service or call the UKCISA advice line.